2019 Toyota Camry Trim Levels with Comparisons & Configurations.

 To further highlight the Camry SE's sporty character, Toyota outfitted it with a slicker set of 18-inch black wheels and a rear spoiler.
 On the inside, sport front seats help keep you planted around curves.
 Single-zone automatic climate control and a leather-trimmed steering wheel are also featured on the Camry SE.

-Compare the Camry SE vs XLE Trim Levels.
+Compare the Camry SE vs XLE Trims.
 What is the difference?

 While you lose the SE trim's sporty upgrades, you gain a number of luxurious features by stepping up to the Camry XLE.
 A leather-trimmed interior accentuates the Camry XLE's premium feel.
 Meanwhile, heated front seats and dual-zone automatic climate control further enhance the XLE's comfort.